ElmoArmy/csv-contracts/README.md

 ### Notes

-Whenever you install new libraries using Foundry, make sure to update `remappings.txt` file by running `forge remappings > remappings.txt`.
+Whenever you install new libraries, make sure to update `remappings.txt` file by running `forge remappings > remappings.txt`.

 ### Warning